 The company appears to rely too heavily on customer service provided by email and social media.
 This problem can pose a big drawback for many business owners, especially for those who are not willing to wait for a response through email, Twitter, or other social media channels.
 The company does have a phone number (888-642-0662) but the majority of calls are directed to a voicemail system that instructs users to visit the company’s online support articles and then promptly disconnects.

-regardless of how they contacted the company, merchants are reporting wait times of several days before getting a response from Square.
+Regardless of how they contacted the company, merchants are reporting wait times of several days before getting a response from Square.
 Numerous users have also reported that Square has failed to respond to their support requests entirely.
-For many reviewers, it seems inexcusable for a financial services company to not have readily available phone support.
+For many reviewers, it seems inexcusable for a financial services company this large to not have readily available phone support.

 Square could greatly improve its rating in this section by adding a customer support phone line and better communicating its hold policies.

 As of this update, the Better Business Bureau (BBB) is reporting an “A” rating for Square despite 1,022 complaints filed in the last 36 months.
 This complaint total is up from 812 complaints as of our January 2014 update and 603 complaints as of our July 2013 update, and has skyrocketed from just a few dozen complaints since we first published this review in April of 2011.
 Surprisingly, the BBB has also raised Square’s grade from a “B+” in July of 2013 to an “A” despite the rising complaint volume.